Zariadres (mythology): Mythology

 Zariadres was a very handsome youth, king of the land between the Caspian Gates and the river Tanais (that is the North Caucasus, now governed by Russia).
 He and the Scythian princess Odatis of the Marathi tribe saw each other's faces in their dreams, and instantly fell in love.
 However Odatis was an only child, so her father Omartes, lacking a male heir, wished for her to marry one of his own people at court, and refused Zariadres his daughter's hand in marriage when he asked for it.
 He then invited all of his male friends and kin to a marriage banquet in which Odatis was to indicate which man she wanted to take for husband by personally filling his cup with wine and placing it in their hands.

-Zariadres himself was preoccupied with a military expendition near the banks of the Tanais river at the time.
-A message from Odatis reached him, detailing king Omartes' plans for her marriage, so Zariadres left his army and set off for Scythia which just one attendant, his charioteer, covering a distance of 800 stadia (around 120 or 168 kilometres) without stopping so that he would be able to arrive on time.
+Zariadres himself was preoccupied with a military expedition near the banks of the Tanais river at the time.
+A message from Odatis reached him, detailing king Omartes' plans for her marriage, so Zariadres left his army and set off for Scythia with just one attendant, his charioteer, covering a distance of 800 stadia (around 120 or 168 kilometres) without stopping so that he would be able to arrive on time.

 He arrived at Omartes' hall disguised in a Scythian dress, and there he approached the tearful Odatis who was mixing wine in the goblets.
 Whispering, he revealed to her his true identity, and the maiden enthusiastically put the wine cup in his hands.
 Zariadres seized her and carried her off in his chariot.
 When Omartes commanded his sympathising servants and handmaidens to pursue the runaway lovers, they feigned ignorance of the direction they had gone.
 Thus Zariadres and Odatis were allowed to be together.